mi-kovalenko/1667995-gllacy-32/Readme.md

 ## Start

-You can either open index.html and catalogue.html directly in the browser or use "Live Server Extension" in VSCode
+You can either open index.html and catalogue.html directly in the browser or use "Live Server" extension in VSCode